schollz/croc/README.md

 # personalportal

-*File transfer over parallel TCP, running a rendevouz server (but you don't need to do any port-forwarding!.*
+*File transfer over parallel TCP with a rendevous server.*

 This program pays homage to [magic-wormhole](https://github.com/warner/magic-wormhole) except it doesn't have the rendevous server, or the transit relay, or the password-authenticated key exchange.
 Its not really anything like it, except that its file transfer over TCP.
 Here you can transfer a file using multiple TCP ports simultaneously.